Let’s get started: Here’s how to use the Climate Innovation Funding Tracker

 The Climate Innovation Funding Tracker allows users to explore federal funding for climate innovation, and compare funding across sectors, solutions, and innovation stages.
 Users will be able to ask questions like:

-• How much federal spending is going toward different technology areas?
+• How much federal spending is going toward different mitigation solutions?

 • How is the climate innovation budget distributed among different agencies?